About Dr. Hart

 Background and Clinical Training

 Dr. Hart received her doctorate in Counseling Psychology from Boston College.
 She received her predoctural practicum training at The Judge Baker Clinic at The Children’s Hospital Boston/Harvard Medical School and at The Cambridge Hospital in Cambridge/Harvard Medical School.
-Dr. Hart received her APA-approved predoctoral internship training at The Children’s Hospital Colorado/University of Health Sciences.
+Dr. Hart received her APA-approved predoctoral internship training at The Children’s Hospital Denver, Colorado/University of Health Sciences.
 Before starting her private practice, Dr. Hart worked at Bethesda Hospital in Englewood, Colorado on the Eating Disorders and Substance Use Disorders units.
 While raising her family, Dr. Hart has been in private practice for over fifteen years in Falmouth, Maine.

 Eating Disorders Treatment